synthetik-technologies/blastfoam/validation/blastFoam/airWaterShockBubble/README.md

-# Under water detonation blastFoam validation
+# Air-water shock bubble interaction

 ## Notes

-This problem is meant to show the ability of the adaptive mesh refinement to correctly capture sharp density gradients using the error estimator presented in Zheng (2008).
-The case is initialized using a high pressure air bubble surrounded by water with a free surface.
+This problem is meant to show the interaction of a strong shock in water and an air bubble.
+The shock wave has a Mach number of 1.422, and is traveling in water.
+The post-shock region is initially at rest and includes an air bubble with a radius of 0.2 m.
+Results are compared to the original results of Shyue 1999 and Zheng 2008.

-The calculation took approx. 3 hours to run on a four core desktop at the reference resolution (e.g. 40x40 cells with a maximum refinement level of 5).
+The calculation took approx. 10 minute to run on a four core desktop at the reference resolution (e.g. 24x20 cells with a maximum refinement level of 4).
 Reference solution and plots from this run are in the "referencePlots" directory.
 The user run results must be viewed using a graphical viewer.

 ## Reference